0LNetworkCommunity/libra-legacy-v6/testsuite/libra-fuzzer/README.md

-## Fuzzing support for Libra
+## Fuzzing support for Diem

-This crate contains support for fuzzing Libra targets.
+This crate contains support for fuzzing Diem targets.
 This support sincludes:

 * corpus generation with `proptest`
 * automatically running failing examples with `cargo test`